Refinement-based Christoffel sampling for least squares approximation in non-orthogonal bases: Introduction

 Other methods have been proposed for efficiently computing the Christoffel function from a non-orthogonal basis.
 For example, in ~\cite[\S4]{dolbeault2022optimal} a multilevel strategy is introduced that approximates the inverse Christoffel function through successive refinements based on nested subspaces.
 However, this approach relies on rather strong assumptions about these subspaces and does not account for the effects of finite-precision arithmetic.
 Another iterative method is presented in~\cite{trunschke2024optimal}, which requires the strong assumption $\lambda_{\min}(G) \gg \epsilon_{\text{mach}}$---where $\lambda_{\min}$ indicates the smallest nonzero eigenvalue---for computability.

 Moreover, we note that optimizations have been studied to improve upon the Christoffel sampling scheme.
 These strategies reduce the number of required samples from $\mathcal{O}(n\log(n))$ to $\mathcal{O}(n)$, typically by leaving the i.i.d.\ setting.
 For instance, in~\cite{bartel2023constructive} a subsampling scheme is introduced that is able to compress a good sampling set, while the algorithm in~\cite{dolbeault2024randomized} is designed to directly sample from a distribution that incorporates both the Christoffel function and effective resistance.
-Implementing the latter can be done via rejection sampling with draws from the Christoffel function, as mentioned in~\cite[\S5]{dolbeault2024randomized}.
+Implementing the latter can be done via rejection sampling with draws from the Christoffel function, as mentioned in~\cite[\S5]{dolbeault2024randomized}, which makes our approach directly applicable in this setting as well.

 The link between leverage scores and the Christoffel function is not new; a more extensive comparison can be found in~\cite[\S2]{meyer2023near}.
 Furthermore, in the discrete setting many more algorithms have been proposed to efficiently approximate leverage scores, such as~\cite{drineas2012fast} which uses random sketching to speed up the computations.
 Viewing the object $ $ as the limit of a tall-and-skinny matrix was popularized in the Matlab package chebfun, where it is referred to as a quasimatrix~\cite{driscoll2014chebfun}.